-Care, Love and Relationship Matters A space which has a welcoming and warm atmosphere, with caring, loving, knowledgeable and critical reflective adults who significantly contribute to the long-lasting relationships that are built between the space and the community.
-(Afghan Refugee families) for months... what was really special was how they trusted the space I explained to them this is connected to the University and I am going to be there or that we just welcome families and you are very welcome to come, just the fact that they felt so welcomed in this space was very unique, they blended in very quickly with people and the children were freely playing within the space, all of these aspects were very unique and I know that these families are mainly in the hotel not really going to any specific social places or play spaces, I know they spend most of their time at the hotel or some of the events that the x association runs for them... so they don't really blend into the city yet, they haven't been successfully blended into the city yet but I think this was a really unique space that provided that sort of environment for them (Interview with Fatima, Iranian, Organiser)
+3 Care, Love and Relationship Matters A space which has a welcoming and warm atmosphere, with caring, loving, knowledgeable and critical reflective adults who significantly contribute to the long-lasting relationships that are built between the space and the community.
+It was truly a unique experience because I've been knowing these families (Afghan Refugee families) for months... what was really special was how they trusted the space I explained to them this is connected to the University and I am going to be there or that we just welcome families and you are very welcome to come, just the fact that they felt so welcomed in this space was very unique, they blended in very quickly with people and the children were freely playing within the space, all of these aspects were very unique and I know that these families are mainly in the hotel not really going to any specific social places or play spaces, I know they spend most of their time at the hotel or some of the events that the x association runs for them... so they don't really blend into the city yet, they haven't been successfully blended into the city yet but I think this was a really unique space that provided that sort of environment for them (Interview with Fatima, Iranian, Organiser)

-One of the things and actually what I really like in your approach was really, you were kind of like a kindly ghosts! ... so being there but like very in a very gently way and then letting parents to come to you rather than you coming to parents (Interview with Asia, White Polish, Community Organisation, sharing her perspectives about the Froebelian Futures mobile play cafe) It (We Play Festival play cafe) was a very inclusive space and I think the practitioners and everybody involved made it like that you get that feeling as you walk into the play cafe, as an example I go to another coffee shop ehm well its not a playcafe its just in a church hall, they have and they are segregated, they will sit like the nannies, the nannies who work as nannies not grandmothers all congregate together, the childminders all congregate together and then the grandparents tend to sit somewhere else so that is very weird for me they all have their own little corner with the children and its a real effort to get into their group ... which is quite a hostile environment if you haven't been there before (Interview with Elizabeth, White British, Grandmother and carer of two children under 7)
+COne of the things and actually what I really like in your approach was really, you were kind of like a kindly ghosts! ... so being there but like very in a very gently way and then letting parents to come to you rather than you coming to parents 9 (Interview with Asia, White Polish, Community Organisation, sharing her perspectives about the Froebelian Futures mobile play cafe) It (We Play Festival play cafe) was a very inclusive space and I think the practitioners and everybody involved made it like that you get that feeling as you walk into the play cafe, as an example I go to another coffee shop ehm well its not a playcafe its just in a church hall, they have and they are segregated, they will sit like the nannies, the nannies who work as nannies not grandmothers all congregate together, the childminders all congregate together and then the grandparents tend to sit somewhere else so that is very weird for me they all have their own little corner with the children and its a real effort to get into their group ... which is quite a hostile environment if you haven't been there before (Interview with Elizabeth, White British, Grandmother and carer of two children under 7)

 Its just such a serene atmosphere (We Play Festival play cafe), it is very calming and it was a very friendly space for everybody, I think Melina thrived in that space compared to other spaces that we go to because there is no option they are the only places that are available for us so she can meet children...
-(Interview with Elizabeth, Grandmother and carer of two children under 7)
+(Interview with Elizabeth, Grandmother and carer of two children under 7) Velory below is sharing her experience of existing public/semi-public social spaces: